-Arcus, a Fintech-as-a-Service (FaaS) platform, announced on Monday it scored an investment from Citi Ventures for expansion and partnerships in Latin America.
-Arcus claims that this investment marks the first investment by Citi Ventures in a fintech company in Mexico.
+Arcus, a Payment-as-a-Service (FaaS) platform, announced on Monday it has received an investment from Citi Ventures for expansion and partnerships in Latin America.
+Arcus claims that this investment marks the first investment by Citi Ventures in a Fintech company in Mexico.

-Founded in 2013, Arcus provides a fully integrated core banking infrastructure that powers fintechs and banks of the future.
-The platform noted that more than 40 banks and fintech companies leverage its technology to facilitate their consumers’ bill payments and management.
+Founded in 2013, Arcus provides an integrated core banking product that powers both Fintechs and banks.
+The platform noted that more than 40 banks and Fintech firms leverage its technology to facilitate their consumers’ bill payments and management.

 “Arcus began with a purpose close to our Founders’ hearts: the development of a technology that enabled immigrants to pay bills for their loved ones back home.
-Then, we realized we could do more by going beyond traditional fintech.
-Any business can be a fintech business with the right technology.
-Arcus’ Fintech-as-a-Service platform can help any business make fintech accessible for every consumer, across the Americas.”
+Then, we realized we could do more.
+Any business can be a payments business with the right technology.
+Arcus’ Payments-as-a-Service platform can help any business make payments accessible for their consumers, across the Americas.”

 The investment comes just a little over six months after Arcus raised $5 million through its Series B investment round.
 The company’s total amount raised is $17.9 million.
 Speaking about the investment, Inigo Rumayor, President and Co-Founder of Arcus, stated:

 “Arcus is a catalyst of digital banking and a great potential partner for Citibanamex, Citi’s franchise in Mexico.
-This relationship and investment will further propel Arcus’ expansion in Latin America as we work to make it possible for everyone, everywhere to have access to exceptional financial services.”
+This relationship and investment will further propel Arcus’ expansion in Latin America as we work to make it possible for everyone, everywhere to have access to exceptional payments services.